rmcanany/SolidEdgeHousekeeper/README.md

 Another annoyance is troubleshooting.
 The Console Window from `Run External Program` disappears too fast to see syntax errors.

 To get around that, I `Run External Program` once to create the PowerShell program.
 I then run that code separately in a PowerShell terminal, where the error messages are persistent.
 Once it's working, I copy the relevant part back into the `*.snp` file.
-There may be a way to capture the output with `stderr` or something.
-I haven't gotten that far.

 </details>